 13 Full Moons in 2020

-Rare Halloween Blue Moon in 2020
+Rare Halloween Blue Hunter’s Moon in 2020

-A Blue Moon By Another Definition
+Blue Moon Definition

-2 Supermoons in 2020
+We Had 2 Supermoons in 2020

 For a Supermoon to occur, we can thank the shape of the Moon’s orbit, which is not a perfect circle, but an oval shape.
 That means when the Moon orbits the Earth each month, it reaches a point that’s farthest from the Earth, called apogee, and a point where it swings closest to Earth, called perigee.